Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzFrontDoorCdnSecret.md

 # Update-AzFrontDoorCdnSecret

 ## SYNOPSIS
-Update a new Secret within the specified profile.
+update a new Secret within the specified profile.

 ## SYNTAX